blog posts

 • .phps

-PHP is design to work with HTML, and as such, it can be embeded into the HTML code.
+PHP is designed to work seamlessly with HTML and can be embedded directly into HTML code.
+Files containing only PHP code are called Pure PHP files.

 <?php ... ?>